francescoCoriolano/chatbot-sg-web/README.md

 Navigate to "OAuth & Permissions" and add these Bot Token Scopes:

-- `channels:manage` - To create user-specific channels
+- `channels:manage` - To create and archive user-specific channels
 - `channels:read` - To read channel information
 - `chat:write` - To send messages to channels
 - `im:write` - To send direct messages
 - `views:write` - To update the App Home
 - `app_mentions:read` - To receive mention notifications
 - `users:read` - To read user information
+- `channels:write.invites` - To invite users to channels

+#### Event Subscriptions

+In the "Event Subscriptions" section, subscribe to these bot events:

+- `app_home_opened` - To update the App Home when a user opens it
+- `message.channels` - To receive channel messages
+- `channel_archived` - To clean up when channels are archived
+- `channel_deleted` - To clean up when channels are deleted (rare)

 #### Enable Socket Mode (if you don't have one, and we do have one)